MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 When working with student-level records to develop quantitative metrics, midfieldr helps you refine and shape your data in these areas:

-- *Programs.*   Collect 6-digit program codes.
+- *Population and records.* Obtaining a credible population and filtering data tables to match.
-- *Records.*   Credibly subset source data and refine the population.
+- *Metrics and groupings.* Calculating quantitative metrics disaggregated by grouping variables.
-- *Blocs.*   Construct group of records for computing metrics.
+- *Dissemination.* Preparing results for dissemination in tables and charts.

-This document introduces you to midfieldr’s basic set of tools.
+This document introduces you to midfieldr’s basic set of tools with a brief overview of major functions.
+Details are discussed at length in subsequent articles.

 ``` r